Methodology

 • Productive and fulfilled employees – in all cases

-To achieve that purpose and all the goals supporting it, you take actions based on group decisions.
-The best decisions — those that produce optimal outcomes — are typically those based on the best knowledge (i.e., the most timely, most accurate, most relevant, etc.).
-Thus, there are direct linkages between:
+To fulfill your purpose and achieve the specific goals supporting it, you take actions typically based on group decisions.
+The best decisions — those that produce optimal outcomes — tend to be those based on the best knowledge (i.e., most timely, most accurate, most relevant, etc.)

 Over decades of working with our clients, TKA has developed several analytic tools to help us rapidly visualize and improve the quality, value, and performance of their epistemic resources (data, information, knowledge, and intelligence — DIKI).
-Perhaps the best-known of these is our Knowledge Value Chain® (KVC), shown above.
-The KVC framework examines the transformations from knowledge to value in detail, enabling you to assess and amplify the value of your existing knowledge resources.
+Perhaps the best-known of these is our Knowledge Value Chain® (KVC), shown here.
+Using data from your organization, the KVC framework examines the transformations from knowledge to value in detail — enabling you to assess and amplify the value of your existing knowledge resources.

 How does the KVC help us?

 Quality assurance is as important for data as it is for manufacturing.
-As our enterprises — and our entire economy — increasingly rely on data, our trust in that data become especially critical.
+As our enterprises — and our entire economy — rely increasingly on data, our trust in that data become especially critical.
 This urgency will only increase as machine-human hybrid approaches are increasingly deployed through AI.
-Total quality frameworks originally designed for manufacturing environments can be readily adapted to enterprise epistemic resources.
+The Total Quality frameworks originally designed for manufacturing environments can be readily adapted to enterprise epistemic resources.

 There are other frameworks that also have Data, Information, and Knowledge (DIK) as foundations.
 We call these DIKx models — “x” typically being Wisdom or something equally abstract and lofty.
 How is the KVC model different and (we think) better?

-2. KVC details the transformations required to move from one step to the next — and the potential challenges in so doing
+• KVC details the transformations required to move from one step to the next — and the potential challenges in each

-3. KVC explicitly considers the users and applications of knowledge to solving business problems
+• KVC explicitly considers the users and applications of knowledge in solving business problems

 As one client put it, “I thought [the KVC] was a really useful diagram due to [its showing] the actions needed to move through the stages and that it didn’t just stop at knowledge like a lot of the others.”